kenesparta/fullcycle-stress-test/README.md

   ```
 - Then you can see this output:
   ```
-    -c int
+  Usage of ./stress-test-cli:
-          Time in seconds of each request (default 1) -m string
+  -m string
       HTTP method to use (default "GET")
   -r int
-          Amount of requests to send (default 1)
+      Amount of requests to send (default 10)
   -url string
       URL from service to test
+  -w int
+      Amount of concurrent requests (workers) (default 1)
   ```

 - After that, you can execute this command (you should install `jq`)